Last updated on January 16, 2026

 Unlike many flowering plants, ZZ plants rarely form seeds.
 Instead, they thrive by spreading through their underground rhizomes, which act as storage organs for water and energy.

-ZZ Plant Care FAQs
+ZZ Plant Care & Placement FAQs

 Conclusion